 As Economic Minister Counselor at the U.S. Embassy in London from 2009-2011, Albright led the Economic and Environment, Science and Technology Sections and USG economic agencies in advancing economic and development interests with our largest trade and investment partner.
 At the U.S. Embassy in Baghdad from May 2008 to May 2009, he directed U.S. humanitarian assistance programs in Iraq and launched new refugee resettlement and special immigrant visa programs for Iraqis who faced danger resulting from their work for the United States.
 As Director of the Office of Assistance for Asia and the Near East in the Bureau of Population, Refugees and Migration from 2005 to 2008, he directed a 10-person team and $300 million budget in addressing the humanitarian needs of refugees, IDPs and conflict victims.

 Albright served as Deputy Chief of Mission in Abu Dhabi, Economic/Political Counselor at Embassy Cairo, energy officer in Riyadh and desk officer for Algeria in the Department of State.
 He covered development, energy, sanctions and transport issues at Embassy Paris and coordinated economic and development policy issues for the Middle East and South Asia as Special Assistant to the Under Secretary for Economic, Business and Agricultural Affairs.

-He is a member of the Senior Foreign Service and is the recipient of Presidential Rank, Performance, Superior and Meritorious Honor awards.
+He is a member of the Senior Foreign Service and is the recipient of Presidential Rank, Superior and Meritorious Honor awards.
 His languages are Arabic, French, German, and Polish.
 Mr. Albright holds a BA in political science from the University of Chicago and MA from the Johns Hopkins University School of Advanced International Studies.